 DIY vs Professional House Painting Cost Calculator

 Start by entering the total wall area to paint in square feet.
-This should reflect the surface you expect to cover with paint, not the floor area of the home.
-If you are painting multiple rooms or the exterior of a house, estimate the combined paintable area as accurately as you can.
-If you are unsure, a separate paint coverage estimator can help you get closer before using this tool.
+Use the surface area you expect to cover, not the floor area of the home.
+If you are painting multiple rooms or the exterior of a house, estimate the full paintable area as carefully as you can.
+When in doubt, a separate paint coverage estimator can help you get closer before you price the job.

 Next, enter the paint price per gallon.
-Use the actual product you plan to buy rather than a rough average if possible.
-Paint prices vary widely depending on brand, finish, and whether you are choosing interior, exterior, specialty, or low-VOC coatings.
-Then enter the coverage per gallon, which is usually listed on the paint can or product page.
-Coverage is commonly stated in square feet per gallon, but real-world results can be lower on rough, porous, or previously unpainted surfaces.
+Use the product you actually plan to buy rather than an average if you know it.
+Paint prices vary by brand, finish, interior or exterior use, specialty coatings, and low-VOC options.
+Then enter the coverage per gallon, which is usually printed on the can or product page.
+Real-world coverage can be lower on rough, porous, or previously unpainted walls, so it is better to be realistic than optimistic.

-The equipment and supplies cost field is where many DIY budgets become more realistic.
-Include rollers, brushes, trays, liners, tape, tarps, sanding pads, patch materials, caulk, primer, ladder rental, sprayer rental, and any other items you need to complete the job properly.
-If you already own some tools, you can enter only the additional amount you expect to spend.
-If you know a tool will wear out or must be replaced for this project, include that cost too.
+The equipment and supplies cost field is where a DIY painting budget becomes more honest.
+Include rollers, brushes, trays, liners, tape, tarps, sanding pads, patch materials, caulk, primer, ladder rental, sprayer rental, and anything else you need to finish the work properly.
+If you already own some tools, enter only the additional amount you expect to spend.
+If a tool will wear out or must be replaced for this project, include that too.

 Then estimate your painting hours.
-Be honest here.
-Painting is not just rolling color onto a wall.
+Be honest here, because painting involves far more than rolling color onto a wall.
 Prep work, moving furniture, masking trim, scraping loose paint, sanding, priming, applying multiple coats, waiting between coats, and cleanup all take time.
 After that, enter your hourly value.
 This is not necessarily your wage, although it can be.
-It is simply the dollar value you assign to an hour of your time.
-Some users choose their after-tax hourly earnings.
-Others choose a lower number if they see painting as a hobby, or a higher number if free time is scarce.
+It is simply the dollar value you assign to one hour of your time.
+Some users choose after-tax earnings, while others choose a lower number if they see painting as a hobby or a higher number if free time is scarce.

 Finally, enter the professional quote for the job.
 This should be the total amount a contractor would charge for the same scope of work.
 Once you click Compare, the calculator shows the estimated DIY total, the professional total, the difference between them, and a break-even hourly value.
 It also creates a small scenario table so you can see how the DIY total changes if your time is worth half as much or twice as much as your current estimate.

-The calculator uses a straightforward cost model.
+The house painting calculator turns the decision into a straightforward cost comparison.
 First, it estimates how many gallons of paint you need by dividing the total paintable area by the coverage per gallon and rounding up to the next whole gallon.
-That rounding matters because paint is purchased in whole containers, not exact fractions for most household jobs.
+That rounding matters because paint is usually purchased in whole containers, not exact fractions.
 After that, it adds the cost of paint to your equipment and supply costs.
 Finally, it adds the value of your labor time.

 In the notation below, A is the total area, P is the paint price per gallon, C is the coverage per gallon, E is the equipment cost, H is the number of hours you expect to spend, and V is the value of one hour of your time.
 The DIY cost is calculated as: